figment-networks/skale-indexer/README.md

 ```

 ### Running
-To run this project you just need to run the compiled binary supplying either config.json file or environment variables.
+To run this project you just need to run the compiled binary supplying either the config.json file or environment variables.

 ```bash
     ./indexer
 ```

 Default parameters are available in `.env.default` file in this repository.
 Keep in mind that you need to have SKALE abi files for the indexer to run.
-The easiest way to get it is clone `github.com/skalenetwork/skale-network` repository, and point indexer to `skale-network/releases/mainnet/skale-manager`.
-It will digest all abi files from entire directory.
+The easiest way to get it is clone the `github.com/skalenetwork/skale-network` repository, and point the indexer to `skale-network/releases/mainnet/skale-manager`.
+It will digest all abi files from the entire directory.

-This service is prepared to work with archival node of ethereum.
-It needs it to fetch previous states of smart contract.
-It's also possible to make it working with regular ethereum node.
+This service is designed to work with Ethereum archive nodes, as it needs it to fetch the previous states of the smart contracts.

+It's also possible to configure the indexer to work with a regular Ethereum node.
 For that you must set env variable `ETHEREUM_NODE_TYPE` to "recent" to get only the latest states.
-At that mode the state may not be consistent, but you'll be able to get information about latest state.
+With this mode the state may not be consistent, but you'll be able to get information about latest state only.

 ## Calls